aclheexn1346/Decorrelation_mixed_data/README.md

 ---

-## Single-cell RNA-seq Data Experiments
+## Single-cell RNA-seq data for GRN estimation

 The code for the single-cell experiments is located in: